-In terms of Section 229 (1) on the Constitution of the Republic of South Africa the Municipality has the power to levy a rate on property in its area.
+In terms of Section 229 (1) on the Constitution of the Republic of South Africa Act 108 of 1996, the Municipality has the power to levy a rate on property in its area.

-In terms of Section 3 (1) of the Local Government: Municipal Property Rates Act 6 of 2004 (hereinafter referred to as the MPRA) and Section 62(1)(f) of the Local Government: Municipal Finance Management Act 56 of 2003 (hereinafter referred to as the MFMA), a Municipality should adopt and implement a policy on the levying of rates on rateable property.
+In terms of Section 3 (1) of the Local Government: Municipal Property Rates Act 6 of 2004 (hereinafter referred to as the MPRA) and Section 62 (1)(f) of the Local Government: Municipal Finance Management Act 56 of 2003 (hereinafter referred to as the MFMA), a Municipality should adopt and implement a policy on the levying of rates on rateable property.

-This document sets out the rates policy of the eThekwini Municipality and must be read in conjunction with the eThekwini Municipality Property Rates Bylaw and the Local Government: Municipal Property Rates Act.
+The rates policy of the eThekwini Municipality and must be read in conjunction with the MPRA.